sciris/sciris_paper/paper.md

 ---
-title: 'Sciris: A cohesive Python library to enable efficient and sustainable development of domain-specific research applications. '
+title: 'Sciris: A Python library to enable efficient and sustainable development of domain-driven research applications. '
 tags:
   - python
   - scientific software development